Kanahiro/tileget/README.md

   -h, --help            show this help message and exit --extent EXTENT EXTENT EXTENT EXTENT
                         min_lon min_lat max_lon max_lat, whitespace delimited
-  --geojson GEOJSON     relative path to geojson which is Feature or
+  --geojson GEOJSON     path to geojson which is Feature or FeatureCollection
-                        FeatureCollection with geometry in EPSG:3857 --minzoom MINZOOM
+                        with geometry in EPSG:3857 --minzoom MINZOOM     default to 0
-  --maxzoom MAXZOOM
+  --maxzoom MAXZOOM     default to 16
-  --interval INTERVAL   time taken after each-request, set as interger in miliseconds --overwrite           overwrite existing files --timeout TIMEOUT     wait response until this value, set as interger in seconds --parallel PARALLEL   num of parallel requests
+  --interval INTERVAL   time taken after each-request, set as miliseconds in
+                        interger, default to 500 --overwrite           overwrite existing files --timeout TIMEOUT     wait response until this value, set as seconds in integer, default to 5 --parallel PARALLEL   num of parallel requests
 ```

-### exapmles
+### examples

 #### get tiles in extent [141.23 40.56 142.45 43.78] and in zoomlevels 0-12